asharn/interview-questions-software-engineer/README.md

 - [Can we use @component instead of @service in spring?](https://www.baeldung.com/spring-component-repository-service#:~:text=We%20can%20use%20%40Component%20across,Service%20and%20%40Repository%20in%20general.&text=%40Service%20and%20%40Repository%20are%20special%20cases%20of%20%40Component.)
 - Why spingboot?
 - How spring transaction management work?
+- Best practice for writing naming convention of api URI.

 # Hibernate